FlushingBaseball/library-of-ptolemy/README.md

 "Very good book, (Minor note author hamfistedly shows his politics twice, didn't take away from the story but was done in a very jarring aside and then once more in a quick in world debate)
 **4.5/5**

+## Avenging Son by Guy Haley (Dawn of Fire Book 1)

+**Review**
+Terra is an intresting place and it's minor and side characters are always nice.
+Historians etc

 # Astorath Angel of Mercy by Guy Haley
 The head chaplin of the Blood Angels arrives to help the remnants of a primaris succesor chapter deal with the aftermath of the black rage.
 Xenos, the warp, oh my.